julianespinel/stockreader/README.md

 ### DB migrations

+Stockreader uses Diesel for database migrations.

-If you want to create new database migrations or run them without running the program you can do it following these steps:
+If you want to create new database migrations or run them without running the whole program you can do it following these steps:

 1. Start the database: `docker-compose up -d`
 2. Setup Diesel migrations: `diesel setup --database-url postgres://username:password@localhost:5432/stockreader_db`